Our Marvel movies in order guide just got bigger – actually, make that much bigger.

-For more details about how much a subscription costs where you live, check out our Disney Plus price guide.
+For more details about how much a subscription costs where you live, check out our Disney+ price guide.

 What's the best order to watch the Marvel movies in for the first time?

-Take Captain America: The First Avenger, for example.
-It's primarily set during World War II, but its final scene, which takes place in 2010, sees Steve Rogers waking up in New York before he meets Nick Fury, but we're supposed to meet the latter for the first time in 2008's Iron Man.
+However, watching the Marvel movies in order of chronology isn't the best way for franchise newcomers.
+For instance, Captain America: The First Avenger is primarily set during World War II, but its final scene takes place in 2010.
+In said final scene, Steve Rogers wakes up in New York before he meets Nick Fury.
+However, we're supposed to meet Fury for the first time in 2008's Iron Man.
 If you watch the Marvel movies in chronological order, you'll meet Fury in Cap's maiden film before Iron Man's first MCU adventure.

 How to watch the Marvel movies in chronological order